Car Accident Settlement Advances

 Trying to make your ends meet while missing time at work after a car accident might have you researching getting a loan on a car accident settlement.
 Knowing that you may have to wait for months or even more than a year to obtain compensation may have you wondering how you will stay afloat financially.
 But before you sign on the dotted line for a loan on a car accident settlement, take the time to learn about pre-settlement funding and compare your options.

-If you are struggling to make ends meet, a loan might seem like a good idea.
-They can be easy to obtain and meet your immediate financial needs.
-Before making any decisions, you should consider these facts before obtaining a loan:
+If you are struggling to make ends meet, a personal loan might seem like a good idea.
+For some people they can be easy to obtain to meet immediate financial needs.
+Before making any decisions on whether to obtain a loan, however, you should consider the following facts:

 Required Monthly Payments

-Another issue to consider with loans is that they typically require monthly payments beginning the next month after you take out the loan.
+Another issue to consider with loans is that they typically require monthly payments beginning the month after you take out the loan.
 These required minimum payments can strain your budget if you are already struggling to make ends meet.
 If you fail to make a payment, you could face negative consequences such as reducing your credit score and collection actions.
+Litigation funding does not involve monthly payments; payment is not due until after the case resolves and the defendant pays the settlement or judgment.

 You may not qualify for a loan on a car accident settlement.
 Most loans are approved based on factors like: